 Improving Your Images and Experience

-Zooming in narrows the camera’s angular field and thus can minimize or eliminate vignetting (but avoid using "digital zoom," which sacrifices ’s resolution).
+Zooming in narrows the camera for astrophotography’s angular field and thus can minimize or eliminate vignetting (but avoid using "digital zoom," which sacrifices ’s resolution).
 Zooming also increases magnification, which often makes focusing easier.
 On the other hand, it makes finding your target tougher.

 Image distortion can occur due to various effects in the eyepiece and camera optics.
 The center of the image may be in focus while the outer areas are not, severely restricting the usable field.
 Be sure you keep the camera’s image plane centered on and perpendicular to the telescope’s optical axis.
 Also, keep the eyepiece and camera lenses free from smudges and dust, which degrade contrast.